amarpan/how-to-write-a-README/README.md

 <div align="center" id="intro">

-This tutorial and template describes how to write a coding bootcamp project README in HTML and GitHub Flavored Markdown in 20 minutes or less.
+This tutorial describes how to write a coding bootcamp project README in HTML and GitHub Flavored Markdown in 20 minutes or less.

 </div>